The

 part-of-speech tags can be combined within a term.
 The vertical bar binds more

-tightly than the oblique stroke, so that fool|fools|fooling|fooled/VERB
+tightly than the oblique stroke, so that fool|fools|fooling|fooled/VERB matches these four words when

 any of them occurs as a verb.